mkandaleft/COMP472_AK12/README.md

 * [knn2.py](https://github.com/mkandaleft/COMP472_AK12/blob/06ce0e2326ea255625329833b2af5f7e7d0b8e47/data%20visualization/knn2.py)
    * **Description:**  this program is clustering images into different directories based on their pixel values and visualizing the clusters using PCA and t-SNE.
 * [resnet.py](https://github.com/mkandaleft/COMP472_AK12/blob/06ce0e2326ea255625329833b2af5f7e7d0b8e47/data%20visualization/resnet.py)
-  * **Description:** This script trains a ResNet-18 model on an image dataset using PyTorch.
-It loads images from a specified directory, applies transformations, and splits the data into training and testing sets.
+  * **Description:** This script trains a ResNet-18 model on the image dataset using PyTorch.
+It loads images from a class directory, applies transformations, and splits the data into training and testing sets.
 The model is fine-tuned to classify images into two categories.
 It uses cross-entropy loss and the Adam optimizer for training.
 After each epoch, the model's performance is evaluated using accuracy and F1 score metrics.

 ### Execution Instructions